 Start of Block: Informed Consent

 Q1 Welcome to the research study!
 We are interested in understanding your views related to elections in the United States.
 You will be presented with relevant information and asked to answer some questions.
 Please be assured that your responses will be kept completely confidential.
 The study should take you around 10 to 15 minutes to complete.
 Your participation in this research is voluntary.
 You have the right to withdraw at any point during the study, for any reason, and without any prejudice.
 If you would like to contact the Principal Investigator in the study to discuss this research, please e-mail Michael Hanmer at mhanmer@umd.edu.
-By clicking the button below, you acknowledge that your participation in the study is voluntary, you are 18 years of age, you are a U.S. citizen, and that you are aware that you may choose to terminate your participation in the study at any time and for any reason.
+By clicking the button below, you acknowledge that your participation in the study is voluntary, you are 18 years of age, you are a U.S citizen, and that you are aware that you may choose to terminate your participation in the study at any time and for any reason.
 Please note that this survey will be best displayed on a laptop or desktop computer.
 Some features may be less compatible for use on a mobile device.

 I consent, begin the study (1)